❄️Snowflake Intelligence

 Error: "Warehouse not found"

-Cause: The CORE warehouse doesn't exist in your account.
+Cause: The selected warehouse doesn't exist in your account.

-Solution: Update the warehouse name in all tool_resources sections (lines 197, 204, 211, 218) to an existing warehouse in your account.
+Solution: Update the warehouse name in in the setup script to an existing warehouse in your account.

 Agent responses are slow or timing out